 Within production environments, a single host, or even a single process, may include thousands of individual events.
 The Dynatrace event-analytics engine can process all such events, even over large analysis timeframes.
 Importantly, event analysis offers convenient drill-down and filtering options that make it easy to focus on specific points in time where high event activity occurred and then filter those events based on event type.

-The Events chart in the example below shows multiple event types over the course of a year-long analysis timeframe.
-However, the example below focuses on a single point in time and a specific event type.
+The Events chart in the example above shows multiple event types over the course of a year-long analysis timeframe.
+However, the example below focuses on a single time and specific event type.
 By drilling down into the event highlighted below, we see that the file

 Push events from third-party systems